rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-17-oct-2020.md

 We hope you've been writing some great Rust.

-Though mostly not Rust-specific, the coolest stuff we've got for you this month is a bunch of interesting new papers on blockchain-related topics.
+Though mostly not Rust-specific, the coolest stuff we've got for you this month are a bunch of interesting new papers on blockchain-related topics.
 Check those out in the "Papers" section.